Skip to content

 Three analyses on one result set.
 No SQL string construction, no JSON parsing, no round-trips.
 The intermediate results are live objects in memory — you inspect them, branch on them, and feed them into the next stage.

 Data sits in R2 as columnar files (Parquet, Lance, Iceberg).
-Nothing gets replicated to 300 edge nodes.
 Regional Query DOs cache table footers (~4KB each) and read data pages from R2 via coalesced HTTP range requests (~10ms).
+Free egress means a thousand concurrent reads don’t cost a thousand times more.

 Every query runs through a pull-based operator pipeline: